-If we realize that we have inadvertently disclosed any confidential information, we must notify our superior.
-If we learn of confidential information is shared with us, we must seek advice from our superior before using or acting upon such information.
+If we become aware that we have inadvertently disclosed CONFIDENTIAL INFORMATION, we must inform our immediate supervisor.
+If we are in any doubt as to the appropriate use of CONFIDENTIAL INFORMATION, we should seek advice from our supervisor before using or acting on the information received.